Processor (computing): GPU

-Graphics processing units (GPUs) are present in many computers and designed to efficiently perform computer graphics operations, including linear algebra.
-They are highly parallel, and CPUs usually perform better on tasks requiring serial processing.
-Although GPUs were originally intended for use in graphics, over time their application domains have expanded, and they have become an important piece of hardware for machine learning.
+Graphics processing units (GPUs) are components present in several devices such as laptops, PCs, smartphones, game consoles, supercomputers, robots, point-of-sale (POS) machines, HPCs, visualization, or high-end games.
+They are highly parallel, designed to efficiently perform computer graphics operations, and are useful for gaming, machine learning, video editing, and artificial intelligence.
+Although GPUs were originally intended for use in graphics, over time their application domains have expanded, and now incorporate a multitude of tasks including being an important piece of hardware for machine learning.